-Council members shall examine the defective ballots to see whether the ballot should be counted and, if so, whether they can determine for whom the voter intended to vote.
+Council Members shall examine the defective ballots to see whether the ballot should be counted and, if so, whether they can determine for whom the voter intended to vote.

 Section 8.
-Certificate of election.
+Certifying results.

 If no contest of election is begun under the provisions of Chapter 71 of this Code and after all absentee, defective and questioned ballots are counted or rejected the Council shall: